chef/chef-web-docs/chef_master/source/start_compliance.rst

 Welcome to Chef Compliance
 =====================================================

-|chef compliance| :doc:`scans for risks and compliance issues </compliance>` with easy-to-understand, customizable reports and visualization, automates remediation, and implements continuious auditing for applications and infrastructure.
+|chef compliance| :doc:`scans for risks and compliance issues </compliance>` with easy-to-understand, customizable reports and visualization.
 Scan your entire IT infrastructure.
 Get easy to understand reports.
 Classify issues by severity.
+Automate remediation and implement continuious auditing.

 .. image:: ../../images/start_compliance_audit.svg
    :width: 700px